 - It automatically protects against ruin.
 You never bet 100% because log(0) = -infinity.
 Kelly bets approach zero as your edge approaches zero.

-This is what Ganchrow explained in his classic SBR forum posts in the early 2000s: Kelly doesn't maximize how much you expect to make.
+The key takeaway: Kelly doesn't maximize how much you expect to make.
 It maximizes how fast your bankroll actually grows.
 Those are different things when variance exists — and variance always exists.

 💡 The Practical Difference